METEO 3 Lesson 12 Images

 Text description of the former Cape Verde Islands image.

-The image is a detailed map of Africa highlighting Western Sahara.
-The continent is depicted in light blue, with countries outlined in white, while non-African regions are shown in grey.
-Western Sahara is emphasized with a darker blue shade.
-A circular zoomed-in section focuses on Western Sahara's location, featuring several blue shapes representing territories within that region.
-Below the main map, an inset globe offers a world view with Africa highlighted to emphasize Western Sahara's global position.
+The image is a detailed map of Africa highlighting the Cape Verde Islands off the northwestern coast.
+The continent is shown in light blue with country borders outlined in white, while regions outside Africa appear in grey.
+The Cape Verde Islands are emphasized with a darker blue shade.
+A circular zoomed‑in section focuses on the islands’ location, displaying several blue shapes representing each island in the chain.
+Below the main map, an inset globe provides a world view with Africa highlighted in light blue and the islands’ location marked by a circle.

 plot of Irene's track